UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/06/index.md

 ![Analog_Sensor](images/analog_sensor.svg)

 ### Digital sensors
 For this lab, we will be using a *digital sensor*, which is an *upgraded* version of an analog sensor.
 It contains a transducer, but also an internal MCU with an ADC.
-This means that the sensor itself deals with the analog-to-digital conversion and the processing of the voltage reading, and exposes it through a digital interface that can be accessed using a specific communication protocol (e.g. SPI, I2C etc.).
+This means that the sensor itself deals with the analog-to-digital conversion and the processing of the voltage reading, and exposes it through a digital interface of registers that can be accessed using a specific communication protocol (e.g. SPI, I2C etc.).

 ![Digital_Sensor](images/digital_sensor.svg)